-Puglia is the sunny, south-eastern region in the heel of Italy’s boot.
+Puglia is the sun-kissed heel of Italy’s boot.
 For the coast, culture and delicious food alone, it makes an excellent choice as a holiday destination.
 I also love it for the laid back lifestyle, rural tranquillity and welcoming locals.

 Over the last 15 years, I have witnessed an increase in the number of stylish holiday villas in Puglia with a private pool.

 The overall quality and design of Puglia’s rental homes now rival the high standards set in well-established Italian destinations.
 Sardinia, the Amalfi Coast and Tuscany hold a timeless appeal, yet their grand villas with antiques and oil paintings do not always attract family groups nowadays.
 In Puglia, the trend is more for contemporary design, up-to-date facilities and practical space.
 With a backdrop of untouched natural surroundings, it makes an alluring combination for a new generation of villa guests.

 My favourite villas are set in the unspoilt Puglia countryside.
 They tend to be surrounded by ancient olive trees and are often located within easy reach of sandy beaches, good restaurants and beautiful historic towns.

 Here are my top five villas in Puglia with a private pool: